PMB Graduate Program Degree Requirements

 Students must write an original research proposal.
 Most often this proposal is about or related to students' planned thesis research.
 This proposal is graded by three members of the student's advisory committee and serves as the written preliminary examination.

-• Oral preliminary examination: prior to fall semester, third year
+• Oral preliminary examination: prior to the fall semester, third year

 Students must defend their written preliminary proposal with their advisory committee.
 Students must be prepared to field general questions designed to evaluate their breadth of knowledge.